VNNikolaidis/nnlib2Rcpp/README.md

     library(devtools)
     install_github("VNNikolaidis/nnlib2Rcpp")

-Once installed, package help (including examples) can be viewed using the following R command
+Once installed, for package help (including documentation and examples for each function or class provided by nnlib2Rcpp) use the following R command:

     help(package='nnlib2Rcpp')